 I stumbled across this series of novellas on Amazon.
 Of the three parts, I’ve only read Part 1.
 It basically seems like a novel broken into three pieces.
 Right now part 1 is free, so you’re really paying about $4 if you buy all three parts.
 Or if you don’t like it, you got the first part free anyway.
 I can’t decide if I really like that idea or feel somehow taken advantage of.
 It’s a clever sales strategy, I think.
 In terms of the story, it was definitely a wild ride.
-There’s a lot of romantic tension and some sexual content (main characters watch a … Continue reading →
+There’s a lot of romantic tension and some sexual content (main characters … Continue reading →

 Fifteen year-old Nell has always been comfortable in her older sister’s shadow.
 She and Layla are intertwined.
 Nell begins her first year of high school, delighted to share her school days with her sister again and thrilled by the interest of a handsome boy.
 Then she begins to sense something strange in Layla.
 Her sister is pulling away.
 Keeping secrets.
 And try as she might, Nell can’t understand why.